How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 It has nothing to do with the purchase they intended

-Your retail sales training should emphasize you always want to be showing, demonstrating, connecting, and enticing to keep shoppers' discovery process open.
+Your retail sales training should emphasize the importance of always showing, demonstrating, connecting, and enticing to keep shoppers' discovery process open.

 Three questions that kill that discovery

-That’s because once a shopper says yes to one purchase, it’s much easier to say it again for another.
+That’s because repeating it for another is much easier once a shopper says yes to one purchase.

 See also: Is Logic Ruining Your Sales?